James Reeves (footballer): 1895–96 season

+Reeves played several friendly matches at Can Tunis and a few others at Bonanova between 1892 and 1895, where he stood out as a great goal scorer, however, due to the little statistical rigor that the newspapers had at that time, the exact number of goals he netted is unknown.
+Despite some encouraging first steps, the club was never officially established as Reeves just wanted to play football for fun and was not worried about the official status and legal questions involved in a sport that was still in its infancy in Spain.

-Coinciding with the closure of the Barcelona Waterworks Company Ltd, Reeves returned to the United Kingdom in the autumn of 1895, leaving the club orphaned in its management.
+Coinciding with the closure of the Barcelona Waterworks Company Ltd, Reeves returned to the United Kingdom in November 1895, leaving the club orphaned in its management, with the local press of the time stating that his departure "will deprive the many young football fans of one of the strong champions that the Barcelona party ever had".
 Following his departure, it was the Catalans who took the reins of the team, but without him, the entity soon declined, collapsed and around 1896 this society, which was never officially established, seems to disappear.
 For this reason, no Briton played football in Spain (that we know of) in 1897 and 1898.
 They only began to play again in 1899, with the emergence of Team Anglès.

-Later life
+Later and personal life

+In 1906, Reeves joined "A. C. Potter & CO", a firm of artesian well engineers, general water works contractors, and manufacturers of pumping machinery, which was based in Southwark, Central London, and in doing so, he formed a business partnership with Arthur Crawley Potter and Robert William Bennett, although the latter left the company in August 1907; they had 150 employees in 1914.

-In 1907 he married Katherine Margaret Pownall (1870–1942), widow of Wood (a founder and player of Barcelona Cricket Club) and sister of Pownall (one of the founders of the Barcelona Football Society), and who also played cricket with Barcelona Cricket Club).
+In 1908, Reeves married Katherine Margaret Beaty-Pownall (1870–1942), widow of Henry Wood and sister of John Beaty-Pownall.
 Katherine already had two children from her previous marriage to Wood, and in 1910 they had a child of their own, John Pownall Reeves.
+At the time of the 1911 United Kingdom census, he was living at 1 Grotes Buildings, Blackheath, London with his wife Katherine and his one-year-old son.

+Reeves served in the Royal Army Service Corps during the First World War, first as a second lieutenant, and later as a captain.

+In June 1930, the partnership between Reeves and Potter was dissolved, which meant the end of "A. C. Potter & CO", then based at Dysart Road, Grantham, in the county of Lincoln.

+Death

 Reeves died on 4 June 1937 at the age of 68.